 Matcha Green Tea

 Matcha Green Tea was first used in Japanese tea ceremonies.
-Japanese pluck young, shade grown Gyokuro Tea Leaves and lay flat to dry.
+Japanese tea farmers pluck young, shade grown Gyokuro Tea Leaves and lay flat to dry.
 Then carefully remove all veins and stems.
 At this point in the process the tea is called Tencha.
 Finally, Tencha is ground up into a fine, precious powder.

 Most of our blends are 1 tsp per cup.
 Making approximately 15-20 serving per tea tin.
 Matcha is only 1/2 tsp per cup and makes approximately 30-40 servings per tea tin.

 There are couple ways to prepare Matcha.